Tickets to Gardens by the Bay |

 Garden Admission

 Access to the outdoor gardens in Bay South is free.
-The admission charges to the Cooled Conservatories and the OCBC Skyway are found at here
+The admission charges to the Cooled Conservatories and the OCBC Skyway are found here

 Transportation